NanoComp/meep/doc/docs/Scheme_Tutorials/Basics.md

 (run-until 200 (at-every 0.6 (output-png Ez "-Zc bluered")))
 ```

 will output a PNG file file every 0.6 time units, which can then be combined with `convert` as above to create a movie.
 The movie will be similar to the one before, but not identical because of how the color scale is determined.
 Before, we used the `-R` option to make h5topng use a *uniform* color scale for all images, based on the minimum/maximum field values over `all` time steps.
-That is not possible, here, because we output an image before knowing the field values at future time steps.
+That is not possible because we output an image before knowing the field values at future time steps.
 Thus, what `output-png` does is to set its color scale based on the minimum/maximum field values from all *past* times &mdash; therefore, the color scale will slowly "ramp up" as the source turns on.

-The above command outputs zillions of `.png` files, and it is somewhat annoying to have them clutter up our directory.
+The above command outputs zillions of PNG files, and it is somewhat annoying to have them clutter up our directory.
 Instead, we can use the following command before `run-until`:

 ```scm
 (use-output-directory)